105. A Wall Street Twist

 Alas, how hard I twist and turn myself around there will always be both men and women who will be both superior and inferior to myself in many ways.
 And so it is for all of us, for both men and women.
 Always!

-And one effective method for many men to avoid dealing with all these successful women is of course simply trying to avoid them.
+But one very effective method for many men to avoid dealing with all these successful women is of course simply trying to avoid them.
 And this method seems to have been successfully practiced particular among such men who regard women as inferior.
 They don´t voluntarily involve themselves in situations where they need to come even close to the class of capable and prominent women.

-Leave a Comment
+Leave a comment

 Filed under Might and Fear, Natur & Culture, Relativism